How to Start Farming: An Introductory Course for the Farm Curious

 Absolutely!
 You’ll have access to the program website, which has all the videos, resources, and discussion questions after the course is done.

 Questions or ideas?
-Email Alex at alex@youngagrarians.org
+Email us at elearning@youngagrarians.org

 Want more programs and resources for your farming journey?
 Check these out!